 What do students learn in AP CSA?

+Does your student want to cure cancer or solve climate change?
+AP Computer Science A explores how to use, build, and work with the technologies of tomorrow to help answer some of the biggest questions of today, according to the College Board.
 AP CSA covers a broad range of topics, including the design of solutions to problems, the use of data structures to organize large sets of data, the development and implementation of algorithms to process data and discover new information, and the analysis of potential solutions.
 Students learn how to use the Java programming language as they explore these topics as well as essential software engineering skills and best practices.

 Why should students take AP CSA?

 AP CSA is a great next step for students who want to learn a more advanced programming language or that intend to pursue a career in computer science.
-Additionally, AP CSA provides students with opportunities to explore new concepts like a software engineer and develop computational thinking and problem-solving skills.
+Additionally, AP CSA provides students with opportunities to explore new concepts like a software engineer and develop computational thinking and problem solving skills.
 In this course, students learn how they can use programming to pursue personal interests and see the authenticity and relevance of programming concepts.

 How can students prepare for AP CSA?